The role of nutrition and hydration near end of life can be a controversial issue for many people.

 Most people would agree that they want to be comfortable at the end of life, and physical comfort is usually a primary concern.
 Physical comfort or discomfort can be related to food/fluid intake.

 During the dying process, a loss of appetite is a normal occurrence as the body naturally begins to slow down.
 As our body systems (such as the digestive, circulatory, respiratory and muscular systems) use fewer nutrients, sensations of hunger decrease.
 The ability to swallow food may become difficult or impaired, which leads to discomfort when attempting to eat, as well as an increased risk of aspiration (food particles getting into the lungs instead of the digestive system).
 Aspiration can result in the development of pneumonia.
 Additional unpleasant physical symptoms, such as nausea, vomiting, and constipation, may also occur.

 Food intake may serve only to aggravate these symptoms.
-As saliva production decreases, the sensation of taste may be altered, which can reduce an individual’s desire to eat.
+As saliva production decreases, the sensation of taste may be altered.
+This change can reduce an individual’s desire to eat.
 Nutrition provided via a feeding tube may not improve symptom control or even lengthen life as the body may not be capable of absorbing or using the nutrients.

 At the end of life, the focus of food intake should be for the enjoyment of the individual, and not for the purpose of nutrition.
 Small portions of favorite foods as requested by the individual are the most effective method of giving comfort in this manner.